 The meal should be served from the pass thru window in the Volunteer Kitchen and on the serving island in the East Wing Dining Room.

 Arriving at the House/Dropping Off Supplies

 If you need to drop off supplies before you park, please come through the driveway on 17th Street and ring the doorbell.
 This is a secure facility and staff will have to let you in.
 If need be, there are carts that you are welcome to use.
 Once you have unloaded, please move your car to a parking space.

 Please park in any available public parking space surrounding RMHCA, and be prepared to download the Park Mobile App to pay for the metered space if you are here during business hours.

 Before you leave…

-Please make sure that someone with your group fills out a Group Form and Donation Form located at the front desk.
+Please make sure that someone with your group fills out the Volunteer Packet located at the front desk.
 This is a way for us to process your donation of time and food so that you can be properly thanked.

 Talking to Families